transistorfet/molten/README.md

 You will need `rustc` and `cargo` installed.
 It's recommended that you use `rustup` to install these.
 I've most recently tested it with rustc version 1.52.
-You will also need LLVM 11 installed, as well as libgc (Boehm-Demers-Weiser's Garbage Collector), and clang to linking, although clang can be replace with gcc by editing the `molten` python script.
+You will also need LLVM 11 installed, as well as libgc (Boehm-Demers-Weiser's Garbage Collector), and clang for linking, although clang can be replace with gcc by editing the `molten` python script.

 On Debian/Ubuntu, run: